ajavamind/Extract-3D-Photo-From-Video/README.md

 The application requires ImageMagick software installed on the computer.
 It is used for creating side-by-side and 2x2 photo quilts.
 Windows batch files call ImageMagick for this task.

 ## Running the Application
-The Windows application exe file can be found in either application.windows32_version_1.0 or application.windows64_version_1.0 folders.
+Create the Windows application exe file with the Processing SDK.
+This will be both application.windows32 or application.windows64 folders.
 The 32-bit version requires installation of Java.
 The 64-bit version has Java built-in.

-**Important: Remove the _version_1.0 directory suffix from the directory name to be able to run the exe without error when you move this directory to another folder.**

 ## Screenshot